Please note that this page is automatically translated.

 Small

-• We will select suppliers in accordance with our standards and will consider formulating a business continuity plan in advance in the event of a procurement shortfall.
+• We will select suppliers in accordance with our company’s standards and will consider formulating a business continuity plan in advance in the event of a procurement shortage.

 Acute

-Damage to employees and stores, business suspensions and shortened business hours, costs for restoring facilities/stores, and increased costs for insurance premiums for assets located on high-risk land
+Damage to employees and stores, costs for business suspensions, reduced business hours, and restoration of facilities/stores, and increased costs for insurance premiums for assets located on high-risk land

 Medium